-The first symptom of bullous pemphigoid (BP) is usually redness of the skin surrounding a lesion, scar, and/or the navel.
-Within weeks, thin walled blisters with clear fluid centers (bullae) appear on the undersurfaces of the arms and legs (flexor surfaces), in the armpits (axillae), on the abdomen, and/or around the groin.
-These blisters are create red, itchy patches.
-Unlike pemphigus, BP blisters usually do not affect the mucous membrane lining the mouth; if they do they heal rapidly.
+The first symptom of BP is usually redness and itching of the skin.
+Within weeks to months, thin-walled, tense blisters with clear fluid centers (bullae) appear on the arms and legs (flexor surfaces), in the armpits (axillae), on the abdomen, and/or in the skinfolds of the groin.
+Mucous membranes may also be involved but are less commonly seen than skin blisters.

-The blisters are usually hard and tight, and contain clear or blood-tinged fluid; they do not rupture easily.
-If the blisters do rupture, pain may occur but healing is usually rapid.
+The blisters are usually tense (tight), and contain clear or blood-tinged fluid; they do not rupture easily with gentle contact.
+If the blisters do rupture, pain may occur but healing is usually rapid and resolves without scarring.

-Bullous pemphigoid usually itches and in its early phase, itching and hive-like patches may be the only symptoms.
+Bullous pemphigoid usually itches and in its early phase urticarial (hives) lesions may be present before blisters are noted.

 Certain drug reactions can produce skin lesions that are very similar to BP.
 It is essential to determine whether the patient’s symptoms are adverse reactions to the pharmaceuticals, or whether the blisters are the result of an autoimmune reaction.

-Bullous pemphigoid is a rare disorder that affects males and females in equal numbers.
+BP is a rare disorder that affects males and females in equal numbers.
 This disorder primarily affects the elderly, with an average age around 80 years old.
 Rare cases have been reported in infants and adolescents.